SanaIshtiaq/new-folder-by-sana/SRS of NTU.md

 #### (I) Introduction
- This document contains the system requirements for ìNautic Translate Applicationî.
-These requirements have been derived from several sources, including meetings with client, demos given to the client by Coeus Solutions .etc. ìNautic Translate Applicationî is a mobile application, it is intended to be used by the skipper of ship to take the advantage from a consolidated dictionary for nautical terms.
+ This document contains the system requirements for ‚ÄúNautic Translate Application‚Äù.
+These requirements have been derived from several sources, including meetings with client, demos given to the client by Coeus Solutions .etc.
+‚ÄúNautic Translate Application‚Äù is a mobile application, it is intended to be used by the skipper of ship to take the advantage from a consolidated dictionary for nautical terms.
 Translations are available in German, Italian, Spanish, Turkish, Danish, Portuguese, Dutch and Greek for more than 1800 nautical terms of different categories.
 #### (II) Business Overview
 From Business point of view this system will help to improve revenue of the company as skipper would be able to interact with different customers of different cultures and languages through fully consolidate dictionary.
 And also the functionality to manage the crew of the ship.
 #### (III) Hardware or Software Requirements